-Develop, routinely review, and make available on the Perth and Kinross Council website, the Attendance Guidance and information about the importance of supporting positive attendance and the staged approaches to support and challenge non-attendance.
+Develop, routinely review, and make available on the Perth and Kinross Council website, information about the importance of supporting positive attendance and the staged approaches to support and challenge non-attendance.

 Support schools to provide training to enhance staff understanding and implementation of policy and procedures for the promotion and management of attendance.